RummanShahriar/RummanShahriar/README.md

 A passionate **CSE student**, and My journey in the world of technology has been a thrilling ride, filled with curiosity and a constant drive to learn.

-🚀 I dreamt of specialize in the field of Data Science, where I blend creativity with technical skills to craft innovative solutions.
+🚀 I dreamt of specialize in the field of **Data Science**, where I blend creativity with technical skills to craft innovative solutions.
 My love for Data has led me to contribute to various ideas and collaborate with like-minded individuals in the open-source community.

-♟️When I'm not immersed in lines of code, you can find me playing Chess at Chess.com
+♟️When I'm not immersed in lines of code, you can find me playing **Chess** at **Chess.com**

 📫 Now, Let's connect!
 Feel free to explore my repositories and projects.
 If you have any questions, suggestions, or just want to chat, drop me a message.
 I'm always open to new ideas and collaborations.
-Happy coding! 🖥️✨
+**Happy coding!** 🖥️✨

-Skills: Python / SQL / R language / HTML
+**Skills: Python / SQL / R language / HTML**

-- 🌱 I’m currently learning Ai and Machine Learning
+- 🌱 I’m currently learning **Ai and Machine Learning**
-- 💬 Ask me about Data Structure and Algorithms
+- 💬 Ask me about **Data Structure and Algorithms**
 - 📫 How to reach me: md.rumman.shahriar@g.bracu.ac.bd
 - ✉️ Personal mail: rummanshahriarrumman@gmail.com
 - 🐼 My Resume/CV: https://drive.google.com/file/d/1l7wVRxljYiB_u2Ld_kMbeUKezh8tvr44/view?usp=sharing